MileHacker Logo

 Free Activities and Attractions

-• Spend time on the public beaches.
+• Spend time on the open-access shores.

 • Walk through the charming town square (Parque Central).